rdorst1/DigitRecognition/README.md

 To train the models run the models Model1.py, Model2.py and Model3.py.
 Or use the pretrained models included in this repository.

 To recognize a digit run the test.py file.
+In that file you can change which number you want to try to recognize.